Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Mathematical Modeling

 Our framework is depicted in Figure \ref{fig:framework} and \ref{fig:risk_decomposition}.
 We mathematically define the polarity and extent of an LLM's stereotype.
 We notice that the inconsistency of LLM's stereotype is triggered by the variation of contexts.
 Further, LLMs predict the forthcoming tokens according to the tokens of the existing context.
 Therefore, our definition is based on LLM's token prediction probability.
-When the LLM $M$ is applied to predict the attribute $Y$ given the demographic group $X = x_i$ and the context $C=c$ as the prior, the model $M$ computes the probabilities of all candidate tokens and selects the token with the highest predicted probability.
-Therefore, the token probabilistic nature causes LLM's inconsistency in stereotype.
-We denote the conditional probability that $M$ predicts $Y=y$ given $X=x$ as $p_{y|x}^M(c)$.
+When the LLM $M$ is applied to predict the attribute $Y$ given the demographic group $X = x_i$ and the context $C=c$ as the evidence, the model $M$ computes the probabilities of all candidate tokens and selects the token with the highest predicted probability.
+Therefore, the stochastic nature of LLM next token sampling strategy causes inconsistency in their exhibited stereotype.
+We denote the LLM's preference that $M$ predicts $Y=y$ given $X=x$ as $p_{y|x}^M(c)$.
 We define $M$'s stereotype against $X = x$ about $Y = y$ in the context $C=c$ as:

 where $p_{y|x}^*(c)$ denotes the attribute prediction probability of the unbiased model.
-If the context $c$ does not include information about the attribute $Y$, we set $p_{y|x}^*(c) = \frac{1}{|Y|}$, where $|Y|$ is the number of possible values of $Y$.
-For instance, the unbiased probability on gender topic is $p_{male}^*(c)=p_{female}^*(c)=0.5$.
+If the context $c$ is devoid of information about the attribute $Y$, we set $p_{y|x}^*(c) = \frac{1}{|Y|}$, where $|Y|$ is the number of possible values of $Y$.
+For instance, the unbiased preference on gender topic is $p_{male}^*(c)=p_{female}^*(c)=0.5$.
 When $s_{y|x}^{M}(c)>0$, it indicates that $Y=y$ is a stereotypical impression of $X=x$; conversely, it represents an anti-stereotype.
 The absolute value of $s_{y|x}^{M}(c)$ signifies the corresponding intensity.
 Based on $s_{y|x}^{M}(c)$, we further define two indices to characterize LLM's discrimination against group $X=x$ and compute LLM's overall discrimination levels for all demographic groups and attributes.

 \begin{definition} The Discrimination Risk Criterion $J$, measuring the most significant stereotype of $M$:

 where $s_{y|x}^{M}(c)^+ = \max\{s_{y|x}^{M}(c),0\}$, which refers to the positive part of $s_{y|x}^{M}(c)$.
 The purpose of utilizing the positive part is to eliminate the interference of anti-stereotypes.
 The detailed explanation can be found in Appendix \ref{app:J}. \end{definition}